About Menopause Support

 Menopause Support provides private support via telephone and video consultations and bespoke menopause training and support solutions for businesses and organisations and menopause training days for therapists and well-being professionals.

 There are lots of free resources available on the website, plus details of our closed Facebook group, The Menopause Support Network led by Diane and supported by three wonderful volunteer moderators, and we have exciting plans for the future.

 Diane is a member of the British Menopause Society and the Royal College of Obstetricians and Gynaecologists Women’s Voices Involvement Panel.
 She is regularly invited to speak to the media and has appeared on This Morning, Good Morning Britain, Lorraine, BBC Breakfast, ITV, Channel 4 and Sky News.
 She can regularly be heard discussing menopause and mental health on the radio and has been invited to write for both the Telegraph and the Guardian and to contribute to articles and books on the subject of menopause and mental health.

-Andrea Swan, one of the fabulous moderators of our face book group is probably the first person you will come in to contact with when emailing us as she is in charge of all things admin.
-A passionate campaigner for better menopause care Andrea will be happy to help you with your enquiries.
+Andrea is one of the fabulous moderators of our private facebook group The Menopause Support Network and will be the first person that you will come in to contact with when getting in touch with Menopause Support as she is in charge of all things admin.
+She is a passionate campaigner for better menopause care and she will be happy to help you with your enquiries.